vuestorefront/storefront-ui/apps/docs/components/components/counter.md

 ---
 layout: ComponentLayout
 hideBreadcrumbs: true
+description: Counter is a part of other complex components.
+Informs in numerical (integer) form about the number of elements.
 ---
 # Counter

-Counter is a part of other complex components.
-Informs in numerical (integer) form about the number of elements.
+{{ $frontmatter.description }}

 <Generate />